franciscocezar/proj_encomendas/README.md

 [![GitHub](https://img.shields.io/github/license/franciscocezar/proj_encomendas?style=plastic)](https://github.com/franciscocezar/proj_encomendas/blob/main/LICENSE)
-# Packages Register
-### System for controlling incoming and outgoing of packages.
-### The information is saved in a database for query, and a PDF report can be generated with all the data.
-People have 30 days to claim their package (by saying they haven't received it).
-After that, the data is self-destructed from the database.
+# Package Delivery Management System for Condominiums
+### This program aims to simplify and organize the process of receiving packages.
+Using the program, it is possible to register details about each delivery, such as:

+- date and time of delivery of the package (automatically generated);
+- package code;
+- the recipient's name and address;
+- name of the employee who received it;
+- pickup date and time (automatically generated) and
+- name of the person who picked it up.

+It also generates a report with all the information.
+The program helps improve the resident's experience and increase the productivity of the doorman team, ensuring greater efficiency and security in the delivery process.

 #### `The idea for this project came about because of the huge amount of packages that my colleagues and I had to deal with during the pandemic, when I was still working as a gatekeeper in a condo.`
 ###### *Fictitious data.